Associate in Science for Transfer | SC Program: AS-T.1002

 Units 4

-This is a survey course designed for non-science majors.
-It spans the Earth-related sciences, including geology, oceanography, meteorology, and astronomy.
+A survey course designed for non-science majors which spans the Earth-related sciences, including geology, oceanography, meteorology, and astronomy.
 In general, the course focuses on physical processes and materials as related to each discipline.
 Topics include the geologic evolution of the Earth, economic resources derived from the Earth, Earth materials, evolution and character of the oceans, ocean-atmosphere interactions, atmospheric processes including weather and climate, the solar system and Earth as part of the universe.
-Using an Earth systems approach, lecture and laboratory will consider concepts centered on the sustainable use of natural resources.
+Using an Earth systems approach, lecture and laboratory will consider concepts centered about the sustainable use of natural resources.
 The laboratory portion of this course provides hands-on activities that support and demonstrate lecture concepts.
-This course may be offered in a distance education format.
+The lecture portion of this course may be offered in a distance education format.

 Apply Now